broach1/scripts/README.md

 sig_e_over_e.py
 -----------
-Takes processed root files from ECAL standalone and extracts the resolution and fits it as a function of energy (i.e. sigma/E = a/sqrt(E) \quadr C).
+Takes processed root files from ECAL standalone and extracts the resolution and fits it as a function of energy (i.e. sigma/E = a/sqrt(E) + C, in quadrature).